 Your Product Model Number & Description: R-21LC, R-21LT or R-21LV Commercial Microwave Oven (Be sure to have this information available when you need service for your oven.)
-Warranty Period for this Product: R-21LT: Three (3) years from the date of purchase for parts and labor in the end user's place of business R-21LC or R-21LV: One (1) year from the date of purchase for parts and labor in the end user's place of business.
+Warranty Period for this Product: R-21LT: Three (3) years for parts and labor in the end user's place of business R-21LC or R-21LV: One (1) year for parts and labor in the end user's place of business.
 The warranty continues for an additional two years, for a total of three years, with respect to the magnetron tube; labor and service are not provided free of charge for this additional period.
 Additional Item(s) Excluded from Warranty Coverage (if any): Non-functional accessories and light bulb.
-Where to Obtain Service: Contact Sharp to obtain on-site service for this Product.
+Where to Obtain Service: Contract your Sharp Authorized Servicer to obtain on- site service for this Product.
 The Servicer will come to your location and if it is necessary to remove the Product, the Servicer will reinstall it.
 Be sure to have Proof of Purchase available.